Shuswap Nation Tribal Council: Member governments

-Three Secwepemc bands do not belong to either the Shuswap Nation Tribal Council or the Northern Shuswap Tribal Council, these being the Esk'etemc First Nation, the High Bar First Nation (Llenlleney'ten) and the Ts'kw'aylaxw First Nation.
+Four Secwepemc bands do not belong to either the Shuswap Nation Tribal Council or the Northern Shuswap Tribal Council, these being the Esk'etemc First Nation, the High Bar First Nation (Llenlleney'ten), the Skwlax te Secwepemculecw (Skwlax, at Chase)and the Ts'kw'aylaxw First Nation.
 The Ts'kw'aylaxw First Nation are also members of the Lillooet Tribal Council.